ngblaylock/yard-sale-tracker/VIDEO-SCRIPT.md

 ## Delete Data

 The last button is to delete your data.
-Maybe you are all done with it, and just want it off.
+Maybe you are all done with it, and just want it off your computer.
 Select delete, and confirm that you don't want it anymore.
 Group Sale Tracker will erase all the data from your browser.
 Then it sends you back to the New Sale Setup page.
 Notice, you can't get back to the app, even if you wanted to.

 ## Upload Data

 Let's take a look at the Upload Data option.
 Select Upload Data from either the homepage, or the top navigation.
 This will open up your file system.
 Simply select the file you want, and there you have it.
 All the data you downloaded is back up and running.
-This allows you to send the file to a friend, or open it up in a new browser.
+This allows you to send the file to a friend, or open it up in a different browser or maching.
 Now you can Peruse your data, or continue right where you left off.

 ## Print Data

-Some people may want to know how to have a printed hard copy of their data.
+Some people may want to know how to get a hard copy of their data.
 The best way to get a hard copy is to print straight from the app page.
 When you go to print, it will hide everything that you don't need, and give you everything that you do need.
 Even if you print in Black and White, you still get some added labels showing sales from specific categories.
 Also, in many browsers you can save the page to a PDF if you want a PDF.
 This is also done from the print menu.

 ## Feedback